 Baccalaureate degree from a nationally accredited school with a degree conferred in Psychological, behavioral, biological or a closely related field from a regionally accredited institution

-Minimum cumulative 2.85 GPA on a 4.0 scale preferred.
-GRE's are required for any candidate seeking admission with a GPA below this minimum.
+Minimum cumulative 3.0 GPA on a 4.0 scale preferred.
+GRE's may be required for any candidate seeking admission with a GPA below this minimum.
 Percentile ranking scores of 50% is expected.

 Human Anatomy and Physiology (4 credits with lab)